BitcoinComputer/btc-channel/README.md

   $> make
   $> sudo make install
   ```
 3. Install and configure a specific payment channel interface.
-The are currently available interfaces for:
+There are currently available interfaces for:
   * [Electrum](https://github.com/BitcoinComputer/btc-channel-electrum)